January 24, 2019

 While it may be simple to remember to brush your teeth when you wake up in the morning, brushing before bed is easier to overlook when you’re busy or tired after a long day.
 Brushing eliminates all the bacteria in your mouth from the food you’ve eaten throughout the day, which is essential because it will turn into plaque that sits on your teeth and breaks down your enamel if it’s not removed.

 Eat More Fruits and Vegetables

-Many people reevaluate their food choices in their resolutions because the new year is a great time to make some healthy changes to your diet.
+Many people reevaluate their food choices in their resolutions because the new year is a great time to make some healthy improvements to your diet.
 If you find yourself snacking in the afternoon, consider choosing fruits and veggies over chips, crackers, or bagels.

 Flossing Once a Day

 Flossing is a simple habit that many people skip because they are tired or feel it’s time consuming.
 However, flossing is important because it removes the plaque and bacteria buildup in between your teeth, which is essential because you can actually get cavities there.